waydabber/BetterDisplay/README.md

 ### To the backers of the open-source project

-- I'd like to thank you for backing the open source project in the past by providing you with a Pro licence code.
+- I'd like to thank you for backing the open source project in the past by providing you with a coupon code so you can get a Pro license for no additional cost.
-- If you don't receive your code by the end of the trial period, please contact me at [Discord](https://discord.gg/aKe5yCWXSp) by opening a separate discussion and posting a screenshot of the confirmation you received from Open Collective.
+- If you'd like to receive a code, please contact me at [Discord](https://discord.gg/aKe5yCWXSp) by opening a separate discussion and posting a screenshot of the confirmation you received from Open Collective.
 I'll respond with a code (some patience might be needed).
 Thank you!

 ### Notabe contributors of the open-source project